Godalming: UK parliament

-County Council
+County council

 Surrey County Council, headquartered in Reigate, is elected every four years.
 Godalming is represented by two councillors.

-Borough Council
+Borough council

-The town is divided into five wards; Binscombe, Central and Ockford, Charterhouse, Farncombe and Catteshall, and Holloway.
-Godalming has 10 representatives governing the Borough of Waverley, headquartered in Godalming:
+The town is divided into four wards; Binscombe and Charterhouse, Central and Ockford, Farncombe and Catteshall, and Holloway.
+Godalming is represented by nine councillors, elected to Waverley Borough Council:

 Godalming Town Council

 Godalming Town Council is the lowest tier of local government in the civil parish.
 A total of 20 councillors is elected every four years.
 Each year, one councillor is chosen as the Mayor, who represents the town on civic occasions and who is recognised as the principal citizen of Godalming.
 Godalming is twinned with Mayen, Germany (April 1982) and Joigny, France (May 1985).
 The town retains strong friendship links with the state of Georgia, USA, and with the cities of Savannah and Augusta in particular, through the organisation, the Friends of Oglethorpe.
 Since 2011, the town council has held the power to confer the titles of "Honorary Freeman" and "Honorary Freewoman" on residents who have demonstrated outstanding service to or made a significant contribution to the community.
 As of 2022, two people (Zadie Caudle and John Young) have been recognised in this way.